 Obviously, no matter which version you decide to make, these are some super easy mix-and-go recipes!

-- The classic tartar sauce recipe has a real aggressive tartness to it, brought on by the white wine vinegar and grain mustard.
+- The Western tartar sauce recipe has a real aggressive tartness to it, brought on by the white wine vinegar and grain mustard.
 That sharpness is tempered by the cooling mayo and savory pickles and capers.
 There is an underlying sweetness there, but it won’t pull you too far away from the salty, tangy and creamy side.
 The overall effect is a well balanced tartar sauce that is reminiscent of a what you might be served at a rustic mom and pop fish shack.
-YUM!

 It was so much fun making these tartar sauce recipes at home!
 What’s the best tartar sauce recipe in your opinion?

 I’d love to hear all about your delicious experiments in the comments!